tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

     into the client to call the services in a type-safe way, only the description of services is done here.
 The registration of handlers is done in the rest of the node's implementation.
+  - :package:`tezos-rpc-http-client` and :package:`tezos-rpc-http-server`
-  - :package:`tezos-rpc-http` uses :opam:`cohttp` to implement the RPC
+    use :opam:`cohttp` to implement the RPC
     over HTTP server and client, allowing to make actual use of services declared using :package:`tezos-rpc`.
   - :package:`tezos-p2p` is the in-house peer-to-peer layer.